lihaoyi/mill-1/javapro.md

 - _"Count the number of lines of code in the project and save it in a line-count.txt resource file"_

-While this requirement may be contrived and arbitrary, it is representative of the many idiosyncratic things that any real-world project needs.
+While this requirement may be contrived and arbitrary, it is representative of the many arbitrary things that any real-world project needs.
 Custom linters, custom deployment artifacts, custom BOM metadata, etc. are all things that real world build systems need to support. "counting the lines and saving it" is just the "hello world" version of these common real-world build customizations